shamanec/GADS/README.md

   - Devices control (most of interaction is wrapped around Appium APIs)
     - Live video
       - **NB** Videos are essentially MJPEG streams so they are very bandwidth hungry
-    - Basic remote control - tap, swipe, touch&hold
+    - Basic remote control - tap, swipe, touch&hold, home, lock, unlock, type text to active element, get clipboard
-    - Basic functionalities - Home, Lock, Unlock, Type text
+    - Install/Uninstall apps
     - Take high quality screenshots
-    - Install/Uninstall apps
     - Reservation - loading a device sets it `In use` and can't be used by another person until it is released
 - Backend
   - Serving the web interface